Biblical Archaeology Society: Excavations and discoveries

 The Biblical Archeology Society adopts a historical archaeology approach to their excavations, whereby their researchers seek to understand the relationship between sacred or ancient texts and the geography in which they are found.
-In 2010, The Biblical Archaeology Society published an article, Dig Issue, which listed upcoming excavation projects in Israel and Jordan for which volunteers were welcome to join.
+The Biblical Archaeology Society publishes an annual Digs Guide, which lists upcoming excavation projects in Israel and Jordan for which volunteers are welcome to apply to join.
 Additionally, the Society offers an ongoing Scholarship Program which provides funding for individuals to participate in excavations.

 The Biblical Archaeology Society has collaborated on and conducted multiple excavations, including that of the Umayri and Tall Jalul Reubenite sites.
 Their contributions to the Umayri excavation assisted in developing a greater understanding surrounding the biblical genealogies and nature of the settlement process in relation to the Hebrew tribe of Reuben.
 Similarly, during the excavation of Tall Jalal numerous fragmentary specimens were uncovered, including iconographic figurines of animals representative as deities or apotropaic forces.
-The Society’s excavations led to the discovery and opening of ‘Jerusalem’s newest archaeological attraction’, directed by one of its founding members Eilat Mazar.
+The Society's excavations led to the discovery and opening of "Jerusalem's newest archaeological attraction", directed by one of its founding members Eilat Mazar.
 The Ophel City Wall site was discovered to lie below the Temple Mount and above the City of David, further leading to revelations surrounding one of the Bible’s most coveted kings, Solomon.
-Subsequently, in 2009 the Society announced, in an addition of the Biblical Archaeology Review, its discovery in Ophel of a clay seal (bulla) dated to the 8th century B.C ruler, King Hezekiah.
+Subsequently, in 2009 the Society announced, in an addition of the Biblical Archaeology Review, its discovery in Ophel of a clay seal (bulla) dated to the 8th century BC ruler, King Hezekiah.
 Discovered by Eilat Mazar, the bulla was deemed as being inscribed with the name of Isaiah, one of the most important Old Testament prophets.
-However, some scholars contest the biblical origins of the bulla as the prophet is not referred to as a definite article, merely ‘prophet’, not ‘the prophet’.
+However, some scholars contest the biblical origins of the bulla as the prophet is not referred to as a definite article, merely "prophet", not "the prophet".

 Controversies

 Ivory pomegranate

-The Biblical Archaeology Society and its founder Hershel Shanks were first involved in a dispute of authenticity after the discovery of an ivory pomegranate with the inscription “Holy to the priests, belonging to the Temple of Yahweh”, said to be the only remaining artefact from the First Temple of Solomon.
-After being purchased by academic epigraphist Andre Lemaire in a Jerusalem antiquities dealership for US$3,000, Shanks provided an accessible account of the pomegranate's discovery in the Biblical Archaeology Review.
-The pomegranate went on to sell for an inflated price, to which Shanks claimed credit due to its promotion in the Biblical Archaeology Society’s publication.
+The Biblical Archaeology Society and its founder Hershel Shanks were first involved in a dispute of authenticity after the discovery of an ivory pomegranate with the inscription "Holy to the priests, belonging to the Temple of Yahweh", said to be the only remaining artefact from the First Temple of Solomon.
+After being purchased by academic epigraphist André Lemaire in a Jerusalem antiquities dealership for US$3,000, Shanks provided an accessible account of the pomegranate's discovery in the Biblical Archaeology Review.
+The pomegranate went on to sell for an inflated price, to which Shanks claimed credit due to its promotion in the Biblical Archaeology Society's publication.
 However, the Israel Antiquities Authority later deemed the inscription a fake and charged Lemaire with forgery.